gargparth17/gargparth17/README.md

 - 👋 Hi, I’m Parth Garg
-- 👀 I’m interested in Development and coding
+- 👀 I’m interested in Development and programming.
-- 🌱 I’m currently learning React.js
 - 📫 How to reach me gargparth17@gmail.com

 <!---